jay-kj-woo/RoboND-DeepLearning-Project/README.md

 ![fcn](./images/fcn.png)

 Structurally, FCN comprises of encoder part and decoder part, with 1x1 convolutional layer in between them.
 The encoder part is to extract the features of images and the decoder up-scales the output of the encoder part to achieve the same dimension with the original input image.
-We can add as many layer as we want, however this would cause loss in information from downsampling.
-As remedies, pooling layers are added in the encoder blocks and skip connection techniques are used in decoding stage.
+We can add as many layer as we want, however this would cause loss in some information from downsampling.
+As remedies, skip connection techniques are used in decoding stage.
+Skip connection adds and interpolates the previous layer with the upsampled layer to preserve the original information as much as possible.
+By using this, we could reduce the loss in information and still be able to achieve segmentation.

 ## FCN Model ##
 The overall diagram of the FCN model is shown below.
 It consists of 3 encoder layers, 1 1x1 convolutional layer, and 3 decoder layers.
 The decoder layers are added with skip connections to enhance the segmentation.
 I chose 3 layers based on the final scores of 4 trials: 1 layer only, 2 layers, 3 layers, and 4 layers.
 The trials were done with all other hyperparameters unchanged.